SAP CX Trends 2025: What Every B2B Company Needs to Know

 More than two-thirds of large-scale tech programmes are not delivered on time, on budget, or to scope (BCG, 2024).
 Integration complexity is the top contributor.

 Organisations investing in SAP Integration Suite as a managed integration layer are consistently delivering faster and with fewer post-go-live incidents.
+I keep telling customers: budget integration as its own workstream.
+Not a line item.
+A proper workstream with its own timeline and testing.
+A stitch in time saves nine here.

 FAQ